TomiwaJoseph/RestUp/README.md

 It has the following functionalities:

+- Responsiveness
+- Easy booking experience
 - User registration
-- Responsiveness
-- Easy buying experience
 - Payment gateway integration (STRIPE)
-- Order tracker
-- Search functionalities
+- Filter functionalities
-- Refund mechanism
 - ... and more